Find Trade Colleges

 Overland Park, KS

-Ottawa University - Kansas City came in at #8 in this year’s edition of the Most Popular Online Mental & Social Health Services Trade Schools in the Plains States Region ranking.
-Located in the medium-sized city of Overland Park, Ottawa University - Kansas City is a private not-for-profit school with a fairly small student population.
+Ottawa University - Kansas City ranked #8 on this year’s Most Popular Online Mental & Social Health Services Trade Schools in the Plains States Region list.
+Located in the medium-sized city of Overland Park, Ottawa University - Kansas City is a private not-for-profit college with a fairly small student population.

 Read More…

-Explore the most popular online mental & social health services schools for a specific state in the Plains States region.
+Explore the most popular online mental & social health services colleges for a specific state in the Plains States region.

 State Degrees Awarded